AdyGCode/ICT50120-SaaS-Library/ReadMe-Clone-Docker-Rebuild.md

 1) Run Docker-Desktop
 2) Open your terminal application (**Windows Terminal** or **iTerm** on Mac).
    <br>**IMPORTANT:** If you are using Windows you will
-   need to start a WSL2 terminal instance.
+   need to start a WSL2 Ubuntu (or preferred Linux) terminal instance.
 3) Change into the repository folder:
    <br>PC:
    ```shell